BecooOn/stock-app/README.md

 - **Tailwind CSS**: Utility-first CSS framework for rapid UI development.
 - **MUI X Data Grid**: Powerful data grid component from Material UI.
 - **MUI X Charts**: Charting library from Material UI.
-- **@tremor/react**: React components for building dashboards and data visualizations.
+- **Tremor**: React components for building dashboards and data visualizations.

 ## Dev Tools

 - Redux DevTools: A browser extension that allows developers to inspect every action and state change in their Redux application.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/BecooOn/stock-app/blob/main/LICENSE) file for more details.

 ## Contributions